Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 - Use heating pads or frost blankets to shield it from the freezing temperature.

-- Add mulch to the soil, which will raise the temperature by allowing the sunlight to pass through it.
+- Add mulch to the soil, raising the temperature by allowing the sunlight to pass through it.

 - Similarly, mist your plants with a cup of water during spring or summer to enhance humidity.